Is Squash Poisonous?

 Common Diseases for Pattypan Squash

-Pattypan squash growers frequently encounter powdery mildew, blossom end rot and bacterial wilt.
+Pattypan squash growers frequently encounter powdery mildew, blossom end rot, and bacterial wilt.
 Powdery mildew rarely proves to be lethal, but it can kill plant leaves.
 The lack of shade this creates can cause sunburn on the pattypans.

 If your pattypans are rotting rather than growing, you are likely dealing with blossom end rot.
 This is not a disease but a sign that the plant is not getting enough calcium.
 To correct the problem, avoid high-nitrogen fertilizers and keep your soil pH between 6.0 and 6.5.
-You can amend your soil before the next growing season.
-In the meantime, a calcium foliar spray can correct the issue.

 Bacterial wilt causes the leaves of a squash plant to wilt during the day, often seeming to recover at night.
 It may start with just a few leaves but will eventually spread to the entire plant.
 The best way to avoid it is to keep cucumber beetles under control, rotate your crops and keep your garden free of debris and weeds.
 Remove and destroy infected plants because you are not likely to save them once the disease takes hold.